MicrosoftDocs/Viva/WorkplaceAnalytics/Overview/Get-started.md

 Workplace Analytics gives you different ways to analyze and explore your data.

 **Home** gives a high-level overview of collaboration and links to popular features.
+As a new user, you will only see the [new Admin setup experience](../setup/Set-up-Workplace-Analytics.md) until you get Workplace Analytics set up for the first time.

 [**Analyze**](../use/analyze-intro.md) provides data analysts with all the tools they need to explore collaboration trends and create custom queries for more specific data analysis.